TheOdinProject/curriculum/javascript/organizing_your_javascript_code/oop_principles.md

 <div class="lesson-content__panel" markdown="1">

-1. The following articles mention the acronym __SOLID__ before going on to talk about Single Responsibility.
+1. The following article mentions the acronym __SOLID__ before going on to talk about Single Responsibility.
 Single Responsibility is definitely the most relevant of the 5.
-Feel free to dig into the rest of the SOLID principles if you like.. but pay special attention to Single Responsibility.
+Feel free to dig into the rest of the SOLID principles if you like, but pay special attention to Single Responsibility.
-    1. Read [SOLID JavaScript: The Single Responsibility Principle](http://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/). **NOTE:** This article does make use of JQuery, one of the earliest and most popular JavaScript libraries prior to the ES6 standard.
-While The Odin Project does not teach JQuery and you are not expected to understand the example, be sure to focus less on the code itself and more on the SOLID concepts being expressed.
-    2. [SOLID principle #1: Single responsibility (JavaScript)](https://duncan-mcardle.medium.com/solid-principle-1-single-responsibility-javascript-5d9ce2c6f4a5) hits the same topic, and has links to other very brief articles that cover the rest of 'SOLID'; consider them optional reading.
+    1. [SOLID principle #1: Single responsibility (JavaScript)](https://duncan-mcardle.medium.com/solid-principle-1-single-responsibility-javascript-5d9ce2c6f4a5) has links to other very brief articles that cover the rest of 'SOLID'.
+They're optional, but recommended nonetheless. __Note__: this article riffs off what the SOLID videos in the next link goes in-depth on.
-    3. And read [S.O.L.I.D.
-The first 5 principles of Object Oriented Design with JavaScript](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa) for good measure.
+    2. Watch [The SOLID Design Principles by WDS](https://www.youtube.com/playlist?list=PLZlA0Gpn_vH9kocFX7R7BAe_CvvOCO_p9) to see code examples for each principle.
 2. [How to Write Highly Scalable and Maintainable JavaScript: Coupling](https://web.archive.org/web/20200810210808/https://medium.com/@alexcastrounis/how-to-write-highly-scalable-and-maintainable-javascript-coupling-c860787dbdd4) explains loosely coupled objects pretty well.
 </div>